a0x8o/flink/docs/flinkDev/building.md

 ## Hadoop Versions

+{% info %} Most users do not need to do this manually.
+The [download page]({{ site.download_url }}) contains binary packages for common Hadoop versions.

-Flink has optional dependencies to HDFS and YARN which are both dependencies from [Apache Hadoop](http://hadoop.apache.org).
+Flink has dependencies to HDFS and YARN which are both dependencies from [Apache Hadoop](http://hadoop.apache.org).
 There exist many different versions of Hadoop (from both the upstream project and the different Hadoop distributions).
-If you are using an incompatible combination of versions, exceptions may occur.
+If you are using a wrong combination of versions, exceptions can occur.

-Flink can be built against any Hadoop version >= 2.4.0, but depending on the version it may be a 1 or 2 step process.

-### Pre-bundled versions

-To build against Hadoop 2.4.1, 2.6.5, 2.7.5 or 2.8.3, it is sufficient to run (e.g., for version `2.6.5`):
+Hadoop is only supported from version 2.4.0 upwards.
+You can also specify a specific Hadoop version to build against:

 {% highlight bash %}
-mvn clean install -DskipTests -Dhadoop.version=2.6.5
+mvn clean install -DskipTests -Dhadoop.version=2.6.1
 {% endhighlight %}

-To package a shaded pre-packaged Hadoop jar into the distributions `/lib` directory, activate the `include-hadoop` profile:
+### Packaging Hadoop into the Flink distribution

+If you want to build a Flink distribution that has a shaded Hadoop pre-packaged in the lib folder you can use the `include-hadoop` profile to do so.
+You would build Flink as described above but include the profile:

 {% highlight bash %}
 mvn clean install -DskipTests -Pinclude-hadoop
 {% endhighlight %}

-### Custom / Vendor-specific versions
+### Vendor-specific Versions

-If you want to build against Hadoop version that is *NOT* 2.4.1, 2.6.5, 2.7.5 or 2.8.3, then it is first necessary to build [flink-shaded](https://github.com/apache/flink-shaded) against this version.
-You can find the source for this project in the [Additional Components]({{ site.download_url }}#additional-components) section of the download page.

-Run the following command to build and install `flink-shaded` against your desired Hadoop version (e.g., for version `2.6.5-custom`):
+To check the list of supported vendor versions, look in https://mvnrepository.com/artifact/org.apache.hadoop/hadoop-hdfs?repo=cloudera
+To build Flink against a vendor specific Hadoop version, issue the following command:

 {% highlight bash %}
-mvn clean install -Dhadoop.version=2.6.5-custom
-{% endhighlight %}

-After this step is complete, follow the steps for [Pre-bundled versions](#pre-bundled-versions).

-To build Flink against a vendor specific Hadoop version, additionally activate `-Pvendor-repos` profile when building flink-shaded:

-{% highlight bash %}
 mvn clean install -DskipTests -Pvendor-repos -Dhadoop.version=2.6.0-cdh5.16.1
 {% endhighlight %}

 The `-Pvendor-repos` activates a Maven [build profile](http://maven.apache.org/guides/introduction/introduction-to-profiles.html) that includes the repositories of popular Hadoop vendors such as Cloudera, Hortonworks, or MapR.

-The list of supported vendor versions can be checked [here](https://mvnrepository.com/artifact/org.apache.hadoop/hadoop-hdfs?repo=cloudera).

 {% top %}